TACC/CSC2018Institute/docs/day2/agave_files.md

 ### Working with the Files Service

 All actions through the files service are in reference to a specific Agave storage system.
 One specifies the system one wishes to interact with by providing the system's `id`.
 We will be exclusively using the storage system we set up for this class.
-> The id for the class storage system is `cic.storage`
+> The id for the class storage system is `csc.2018.storage`

 Basic information about the Agave Files service:
   * The base URL for the Files service is https://api.tacc.utexas.edu/files/v2